 - Getting people to know you and your music

-Let’s find out if I’m the right person to help you achieve your music goals.
+Let’s find out if BAEM is the right approach to help you achieve your music goals.

-If you are interested in a free introductory session, send me an email with the subject line “Music goals”.
-Tell me about your music background and your music goals.
+If you are interested in a free introductory session, compose an email with the subject line “Music goals”.
+Write about your music background and your music goals.
 Make sure to include a link to your latest work.
 A full track, a work-in-progress or even just a loop is fine.
 If you’re committed and passionate, you can get where you want to be.

 BAEM mentoring gives students clarity about what they are trying to do and how to do it.

 Music production techniques — sound design, drum and pattern programming, arrangement, mixdown and mastering — are fundamentally intertwined.
 For example, what may appear to be a mixdown problem is in reality a sound design issue.